oddbird/oddsite/content/2016/07/12/open-design.rst

 - Follow our progress on `Github`_.
 - Talk to us on `Twitter`_.
 - Check back here for regular updates and `articles`_ as we work.
-  We'll add everything to the timelines below:
+  We'll add each blog post to the timeline below:

 .. _public Slack chat: http://friends.oddbird.net
 .. _Github: https://github.com/oddbird/oddsite/